cyource/Prebuiltive/README.md

 NOTE: Root Users!
 You change the file permissions via your Root Explorer (which I presume you have).
 After that, go to running the program - the final step.
 </br>
 </br>
-If you're using your computer's terminal (Android teriminal emulators are set to shell by default), run:
+If you're using your computer's terminal, run:
 ```
 adb shell
 ```